programminghistorian/ph-submissions/lessons/OCR_and_Machine_Translation.md

 This is what example one will look like after cropping, deskewing, and repeated despeckling.
 {% include figure.html filename="OCR_and_MachineTranslation5" caption="The new and improved version of example one" %}

-Like our previous script, this script will take the provided file name and perform the `despeckle` operation on it five times.
+This script will take the provided file name and perform the `despeckle` operation on it five times.
 The output will replace the original input file.
 As before, make sure the you are in the correct [working directory](https://en.wikipedia.org/wiki/Working_directory).
 The file you specify must be in your working directory.

 ## Organize your documents
 Scripting can also help you organize your documents.
-For example, a common problem for archival work is managing and organizing the thousands of images made during an archival trip.
+For example, a common problem for archival work is managing and organizing the thousands of images taken during an archival trip.
 Perhaps the biggest problem is cataloguing files by archival location.
-Digital cameras assign photos a filename that looks something like IMG_xxxx.jpg.
-This number does not tell you where that file came from or what it contains.
-Instead, you might want each file to be labeled by the archive it came from.
-You can use a files metadata to write a script that renames files according to their home archive.
+Digital cameras and smartphones assign photos a filename that looks something like IMG_xxxx.jpg.
+This filename does not tell you where that picture came from or what it contains.
+Instead, you might want each picture to be labeled according to the archive where it was taken.
+You can use a file's metadata to write a script that renames files according to their home archive.

-Scripting can also help you organize your documents.
-For example, a common problem for archival work is managing and organizing the thousands of images made during an archival trip.
-For example, a perennial and tedious task is cataloguing files by archival location.
-Digital cameras (including those on smartphones) assign photos a filename that looks something like IMG_xxxx.jpg.
-This number does not tell you where that file came from or what it contains.
-Instead, you probably want each file to have a more descriptive filename.
-You can use scripting and a file’s metadata to rename files according to their home archive.
+This script will compare a file's last modify date to the date of your visit to an archive and rename the file accordingly.

 ```
 #!/bin/bash